Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Alexander

-The fourth (now defunct) proof of concept (PoC-4) [testnet](##testnet) for AXIACoin.
+The fourth (now defunct) proof of concept (PoC-4) [testnet](##testnet) for AXIA.

 ## Attestation

-In the AXIACoin validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a parachain candidate block is valid or invalid.
+In the AXIA validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a allychain candidate block is valid or invalid.

-## Auction (Parachain)
+## Auction (Allychain)

-Parachain auctions are how non-common-good parathreads win a slot to become a parachain.
+Allychain auctions are how non-common-good parathreads win a slot to become a allychain.

 ## Authority

 An authority is a generic term for the role in a blockchain that can participate in the consensus mechanisms.
 In [GRANDPA](#grandpa-finality-gadget), the authorities vote on chains they consider final.
 In BABE, the authorities are block producers.
-Authority sets can be chosen to be mechanisms such as AXIACoin's NPoS algorithm.
+Authority sets can be chosen to be mechanisms such as AXIA's NPoS algorithm.

 ## BABE

-Blind Assignment of Block Extension is AXIACoin's block production mechanism.
+Blind Assignment of Block Extension is AXIA's block production mechanism.

 ## Block